seanrmilligan/git-utils/README.md

 ```

 The power of these commands come from chaining them with other tools such as grep.
-- List repositories that have no remote: `./gitutils --list-remotes /home/sean/projects/ | grep "no remotes" -B 1`
+- List repositories with no remote: `./gitutils --list-remotes /home/sean/projects/ | grep "no remotes" -B 1`
 - List only repositories on github.com: `./gitutils --list-remotes /home/sean/projects/ | grep github -B 1`

 ## Motivation